SenseLogic/NANO/README.md

 *   **p** : generate .png files
 *   **w** : generate .webp files

-For image generation commands, the next characters specify the target image widths :
+For image generation commands, the next characters specify the target width list :

 *   `<width>`,`<width>`,...

+Alternatively, a named target width list can be used :

 *   **n** : 80
 *   **n2** : 80, 160
 *   **n3** : 80, 160, 240